SleightlyDreadful/Carbon-Copy/README.md

 Carbon Copy can be accessed from the top toolbar by clicking **DreadTools > Carbon Copy**.

 If you have never used this on this PC before, you will see a field labeled **Enter your license key**.
 Input your license key from your purchase and click activate.
 This is a one-time-use key that will authorize the current PC for future use of Carbon Copy.

+You will also be prompted to come up with a security question and password.
+These will be used if you ever need to reset/transfer your license, so please remember your selection.
+Please don't use any sensitive information for your responses.

+If your license key is not working due to it already being in use, click the *Transfer License* option.

 <details>